-Years ago, when I lived in Singapore, I picked up one of Michael Pollen's lesser-known books, A Place of My Own, where he details his experience building a one-room writing shed in the back of his property in Connecticut.
+Years ago, while living in Singapore, I picked up one of Michael Pollen's lesser-known books, A Place of My Own, where he describes his experience building a one-room writing shed on his property in Connecticut.

-As you can imagine, his musings culminate in the actualization of his vision (or else, I doubt the book would have been written).
+As you can imagine, the book ends with a writing shed.
 It looks pretty nice, right?

+I'd spent the first half of the year writing a book from my little corner of the world.
 It's not everyone's cup of tea, of course.
 (My mother refers to my place as "bohemian.")
 But it's my cup of tea.
-By creating a world where I can work, I feel at home.
+It's where I feel most at home.

 What can you add to your workspace to feel more grounded in an abstract, pixelated world?

 What's one workspace you could try outside of your house, like a cafe or library?